Wednesday, December 30, 2015

 • soundmodem

-The AX25 protocol stack is not so difficult to configure, in fact I had the only need to add only a row to the axports file in the /etc/ax25 directory.
-The axports defines the port names, their associated mappings.
+The AX.25 protocol stack is relatively simple to configure.
+In my case, the only necessary change was adding a single line to the axports file located in the /etc/ax25 directory.
+The axports file defines port names and their associated mappings.
+Here’s an example entry:

 sm0 HQH1 4800 255 2 Test connection

-The fields in this file represent in order:
+The fields in this file represent the following:

-• The name of the new interface you'll use to send packets through the voice link
+• Port Name: The name of the new interface used to send packets through the voice link.

-• The Callsign you'll use "on the air".
-This is the L2 address used by the ax25 protocol.
-In the real amateur radio field this is assigned by some authorities, but in our case anything would be fine.
+• Callsign: The L2 address used by the AX.25 protocol.
+In amateur radio, this is assigned by an authority, but in our case, any identifier will work.

-• The speed of communication between TNC and computer, in other words the speed of the communication between the kernel and the soundmodem, which is a software implementation of the TNC.
+• Speed: The communication speed between the TNC and the computer.
+In this setup, it refers to the communication speed between the kernel and the soundmodem (a software implementation of the TNC).

 An example of its configuration is the following: